-1 Introduction
+1. Introduction

-Impulsive gravitational waves for some time now have served as simple yet interesting models of exact radiative spacetimes in Einstein's theory describing violent but short bursts of gravitational radiation, see e.g. [1, Ch.
-20].
+Impulsive gravitational waves for some time now have served as simple yet interesting models of exact radiative spacetimes in Einstein's theory describing violent but short bursts of gravitational radiation, see e.g. [1, chapter 20].
 Also they are spacetimes of low regularity described either by a (locally Lipschitz) continuous metric or even by a distributional metric.
-Consequently, these geometries are also interesting from a mathematical point of view, raising questions in non-smooth Lorentzian geometry - a topic that has recently attracted some attention (e.g. [2-6]).
+Consequently, these geometries are also interesting from a mathematical point of view, raising questions in non-smooth Lorentzian geometry-a topic that has recently attracted some attention (e.g. [2-6]).

-Indeed, in the case of impulsive pp-waves [1, Sec.
-20.2], i.e., nonexpanding impulsive waves in Minkowski space, the discontinuous transformation between the distributional Brinkman form of the metric and the Lipschitz continuous Rosen form has been put into the mathematically rigorous framework of nonlinear distributional geometry in [7].
-At the heart of this result lies a good mathematical understanding of the geodesics in both forms of the metric.
-With the
+Indeed, in the case of impulsive pp-waves [1, section 20.2], i.e., nonexpanding impulsive waves in Minkowski space, the discontinuous transformation between the distributional